 Root pruning may be required to restrain trees in small gardens, or encourage fruit trees to flower.

-What happens in the latter case is: the trees become less vigorous which encourages the formation of flowers rather than leafy growth.
+What happens in the latter case is: the tree may have become quite vigorous and is encouraging the formation of leafy growth rather than flowers .

 Mature trees are less resilient than young trees and should not be root pruned.

 Root pruning should be carried out in winter when the trees are dormant.